Please Read How You Can Help Keep the Encyclopedia Free

 Suppose that, in humans, there is some distinctive kind of neural activity (C-fiber stimulation, for example) that meets these conditions.
 If so, then according to this functionalist theory, humans can be in pain simply by undergoing C-fiber stimulation.
 But the theory permits creatures with very different physical constitutions to have mental states as well: if there are silicon-based states of hypothetical Martians or inorganic states of hypothetical androids that also meet these conditions, then these creatures, too, can be in pain.
 As functionalists often put it, pain can be realized by different types of physical states in different kinds of creatures, or multiply realized.
 (See entry on Multiple Realization.)
 Indeed, since descriptions that make explicit reference only to a state's causal relations with stimulations, behavior, and one another are what have come to be known as “topic-neutral” (Smart 1959) — that is, as imposing no logical restrictions on the nature of the items that satisfy the descriptions — then it's also logically possible for non-physical states to play the relevant roles, and thus realize mental states, in some systems as well.
 So functionalism is compatible with the sort of dualism that takes mental states to cause, and be caused by, physical states.

 Still, though functionalism is officially neutral between materialism and dualism, it has been particularly attractive to materialists, since many materialists believe (or argue; see Lewis, 1966) that it is overwhelmingly likely that any states capable of playing the roles in question will be physical states.
-If so, then functionalism can stand as a materialistic alternative to the Psycho-Physical Identity Thesis, the thesis that each type of mental state is identical with a particular type of neural state.
-This thesis, once considered the dominant materialistic theory of the mind, entails that no creatures with brains unlike ours can share our sensations, beliefs, and desires, no matter how similar their behavior and internal organization may be to our own.
-This is a consequence that many regard as implausible (but see Hill 1991, for a spirited defense).
-Thus functionalism, with its claim that mental states can be multiply realized, is widely regarded as providing a more inclusive, less “(species-) chauvinistic” (Block 1980) — and thus more plausible — theory that is (at least arguably) compatible with materialism.
+If so, then functionalism can stand as a materialistic alternative to the Psycho-Physical Identity Thesis (introduced in Place 1956, Feigl 1958, and Smart 1959, and defended more recently in Hill 1991, and Polger 2011), which holds that each type of mental state is identical with a particular type of neural state.
+This thesis seems to entail that no creatures with brains unlike ours can share our sensations, beliefs, and desires, no matter how similar their behavior and internal organization may be to our own, and thus functionalism, with its claim that mental states can be multiply realized, has been regarded as providing a more inclusive, less “(species-) chauvinistic” (Block 1980b) — theory of the mind that is compatible with materialism.
+(More recently, however, some philosophers have contended that the identity thesis may be more inclusive than functionalists assume; see Section 6 for further discussion.)

 Within this broad characterization of functionalism, however, a number of distinctions can be made.
 One of particular importance is the distinction between theories in which the functional characterizations of mental states purport to provide analyses of the meanings of our mental state terms (or otherwise restrict themselves to a priori information), and theories that permit functional characterizations of mental states to appeal to information deriving from scientific experimentation (or speculation).
 (See Shoemaker 1984c, and Rey 1997, for further discussion and more fine-grained distinctions.)
 There are other important differences among functionalist theories as well.
 These (sometimes orthogonal) differences, and the motivations for them, can best be appreciated by examining the origins of functionalism and tracing its evolution in response both to explicit criticisms of the thesis and changing views about the nature of psychological explanation.